haneytron/dache/README.md

 --------

 The host is the actual process that does the caching work.
-Install it via .NET 4.0's installutil from a command prompt:
+To install it, run install.bat or install it manually via .NET 4.0's installutil from a command prompt:

 C:\Windows\Microsoft.NET\Framework\v4.0.30319>installutil "C:\Path\To\Dache.CacheHost.exe"